devtron-labs/tutorials/content/docs/Ci-Pipeline.md

 ## Delete CI Pipeline

-You can delete the CI pipeline, if you don't require the CD pipeline.
+You can delete the CI pipeline, if you don't require the CI pipeline.
+You can only delete CI Pipeline if you have no CD Pipeline created in your workflow or to delete CI Pipeline you first have to delete CD Pipeline if you have created it.

 <br>